ythuangyt/friendship-mobility/index.md

 }
 </script>

 As the plot shows, if you are accustomed to yoga studios, your movements are most likely to be very similar to anyone taking yoga classes too, even if that person is a total stranger!
 On the other hand if you meet a stranger at a diner, it is less likely that you two have similar preferences in terms of location types.
-After all this makes sense: your passion for yoga could be the consequence (or the cause) of other hobbies, which is likely also the case for other yoga passionates.
-However, the fact that you often go to the diner won't reveal much about you as a person!
+This makes sense: your passion for yoga could be the consequence (or the cause) of other hobbies, which might be also the case for other yoga passionates.
+Frequent Bar, nightclub are On the contrary, the fact that you often go to the diner won't reveal much about you as a person.

 ### What do people visit in your country?